-Simply disagreeing with the outcome of Service Recovery without giving reasoning in normally insufficient to progress a meaningful stage two review.
-On receipt of the escalation request a senior manager within the service (who did not handle the service recovery stage) will review the escalation request and arrange for an investigation and response.
+Simply disagreeing with the outcome of Service Recovery without giving further reasoning is insufficient detail to progress to a stage two review.
+On receipt of the escalation request a Senior Manager within the Service (who did not handle the Service recovery stage) will review the escalation request and arrange for an investigation and response.